Transformer Oil Analysis And Fluid Testing

 Customers that incorporate RESA Power’s electrical, chemical and physical transformer oil testing avoid unscheduled maintenance and repair costs.
-Let RESA Power ensure your transformers are fit for compliance standards and meet safety guidelines that will provide you with a peace of mind.
+Let RESA Power ensure your transformers are fit for compliance standards and meet safety guidelines that will provide you with peace of mind.

 Electrical Dielectric Diagnosis

 When testing electrical properties RESA Power, NETA technicians utilize diagnostic methods that measure dielectric levels.
 These tests provide crucial evidence of changes in the condition of the insulation.
 The results and tracking of this critical data increase the longevity of the transformer and prevent system failures.

 RESA Power utilizes dielectric testing to test a transformer’s reaction, duration and breakdown during an analysis using voltage rates.
 We test the durability of the insulating barrier materials in transformers while analyzing the resistance to various harmful voltage levels.
 Results are not only important to safeguarding material damage, but also important to reducing injuries due to faulty equipment.

 Water, gas, and particles in the transformer’s insulation system will negatively impact the transformer’s longevity.
 These are tested thoroughly by RESA Power to reduce damage and limit equipment downtime.

 Moisture or water content in transformer oil is highly undesirable, affecting the dielectric properties of the oil adversely.
 Water content in oil also affects the paper insulation of the core and winding of a transformer.
 Another chemical property that can affect transformer performance is acidity: if transformer oil becomes acidic, the water content in the oil becomes more soluble, deteriorating the insulation properties of the paper as it is winding.
 Acidity can also accelerate the oxidation process and the rusting of iron in the presence of moisture

 Physical Fitness Analysis

-The physical properties of transformer oil are analyzed by RESA Power with the focus on the following elements: interfacial tension, flash point, pour point, and viscosity.
+The physical properties of transformer oil are analyzed by RESA Power with a focus on the following elements: interfacial tension, flash point, pour point, and viscosity.